Joseph Phillips

 Joe’s Early Days

-Taught to swim by his mother at Port Glasgow Baths, Joe was a natural swimmer who very quickly rose to prominence locally, winning many youth trophies.
+Taught to swim by his mother at Port Glasgow Baths (because it was heated!), Joe was a natural swimmer who very quickly rose to prominence locally, winning many youth trophies including the Greenock Corporation Schools trophy twice (1948,1949) and Renfrewshire Senior and Junior trophies in 1950.

-The Phillips family business was formed in 1900 by Joe’s father.
-The original shop was set up in South Street, Greenock.
+The Phillips’ family business was formed in 1900 by Joe’s Grandfather.
+The original shop was set up in South Street, Greenock before moving to the more familiar Kilblaine Street location.

-Throughout this time, Joe continued to enjoy and participate in sport and at this stage in his life he was involved in water polo.
+Throughout this time, Joe continued to enjoy and participate in sport and at this stage playing water polo, he did compete for a victorious ‘Gourock select’ against a US Navy team from team USS Proteus in 1961.

 Joe at 76 years old